Belthasaran/rhtools/README.md

 A searchable database is provided, allowing any hack in the database to be automatically patched and sent to a SNES or emulator on demand - by searching and specifying the patch number.

-The database collected allows automating operations such as "Choose and launch a random romhack based on criteria X, Y, and Z"
+The database collected allows automating operations such as "Choose and launch a random game from the collection based on criteria X, Y, and Z"

 This is a sample release.
 This program is incomplete and a work in progress.